Selected indicators of quality of life in Canada

 Additional information

-This dashboard allows users to examine the latest data for eight indicators of the Quality of Life Framework for Canada: life satisfaction, sense of meaning and purpose, future outlook, loneliness, someone to count on, sense of belonging to local community, perceived mental health, and perceived health.
+This dashboard allows users to examine data for selected indicators of the Quality of Life Framework for Canada.

-For information on the survey questions used to measure the eight quality of life indicators in the CSS, please refer to the “Definitions” tab.
+For information on the survey questions used to measure quality of life indicators, please refer to the “Definitions” section.

 Definitions